01-edu/public/subjects/nasa.en.md

 ### Instructions

-Create a `nasa` function that takes a number as parameter and returns all numbers from 1 to the number passed as parameter, with three exception.
+Create a `nasa` function that takes a number `N` as a parameter and returns a string with all numbers from 1 to the `N` split by whitespace, with three exceptions.

 - For numbers divisible by 3, add 'NA'.